thornoar/smoothmanifold/README.md

 ## Description

-`smoothmanifold` is an Asymptote package that allows one to quickly and easily create and render high-quality `smooth` objects of topological and diff. geometric nature, similarly to how they would be drawn in a textbook or in lecture notes.
+`smoothmanifold` is an Asymptote module that allows one to quickly and easily create and render high-quality `smooth` objects of topological and diff. geometric nature, similarly to how they would be drawn in a textbook or in lecture notes.
 These objects strongly resemble smooth two-dimensional manifolds in $\mathbb{R}^3$: spheres, tori, planes and other surfaces.
 However, most importantly, the module does __not__ depend on the package `three` to render three-dimensional objects.
 They all are, in fact, completely flat, but made __look__ three-dimensional by imitating perspective and projections.
 This means that `smoothmanifold` objects enjoy all the benefits of vector graphics, which is one of Asymptote's selling points and which works (almost) only in 2D.

 ## Features